1runeberg/SunRock/README.md

 # SUN ROCK (0.5 beta)
 **ADVANCED STEAMVR INPUT SUPPORT FOR UE4.21**

-Includes a Livelink Plugin for SteamVR's new Knuckles Streaming Hand Skeletal Data System and a hook to the new Action Binding System to UE4's native Event System.
+Includes a Livelink Plugin for SteamVR's new Knuckles Streaming Hand Skeletal Data System and autogenerates Controller Input Profile binding files.

-This demo project only works with UE4.21, SteamVR EV2 & EV3 Knuckles Hardware **AND** Steam **MUST** be running.

 For a "plugin only" project for use as a submodule in your projects, use this repo: https://github.com/1runeberg/KnucklesLiveLink